Telomeres and Telomerase Group – Humanism and Science Foundation

 Technicians

-Immortality is one of the most universal characteristics of cancer cells.
+One of the most universal characteristics of cancer cells is their immortality.
 We study the mechanisms by which tumour cells are immortal and normal cells are mortal.
-The enzyme telomerase is present in more than 95% of all types of human cancers and is absent in normal cells in the body.
-Telomeres are nucleoprotein complexes located at the ends of chromosomes, essential for chromosome protection and genomic stability.
-Progressive shortening of telomeres associated with organism ageing leads to ageing.
-When telomeres are altered, adult stem cells have a maimed regenerative capacity.
+Over 95% of all types of human cancers exhibit the enzyme telomerase, absent in normal cells in the body.
+Telomeres, nucleoprotein complexes at the ends of chromosomes, are essential for chromosome protection and genomic stability.
+Their progressive shortening as the organism ages leads to ageing.
+If telomeres are altered, the regenerative capacity of adult stem cells is maimed.

 Our research focuses on:

-• Generating mouse models to validate telomeres and telomerase as therapeutic targets for cancer and age-related diseases.
+• Mouse models to validate telomeres and telomerase as therapeutic targets for cancer and age-related diseases.

 • Interplay between telomeres and DNA repair pathways.

-• Role and regulation of non-coding telomeric RNAs or TERRA.
+• Role and regulation of non-coding telomeric RNAs (TERRA).

-• Testing telomerase gene therapy in telomere syndromes and age-related diseases.
+• Telomerase gene therapy in telomere syndromes and age-related diseases.

 Up